goabstract/Awesome-Design-Tools/README.md

 <div class="banner banner--yellow">

-You can also do prototyping with Figma, Adobe XD, Sketch and InVision Studio, which are mentioned in the [UI Design Tools section](#ui-design-tools).
+You can also do prototyping with Figma, Adobe XD, Sketch, InVision Studio, and Plasmic which are mentioned in the [UI Design Tools section](#ui-design-tools).

 </div>